 2013 Toyota Tundra Review

-Inside, reviewers tend to agree that the Tundra places function above form.
+Inside, test drivers tend to agree that the Toyota Tundra places function above form.
 They note hollow, cheap-feeling plastics on the dash and doors.
 However, they also say that everything functions well, with buttons and controls that are intuitive and easy to operate while wearing gloves.
-The Tundra seats three to six people, depending on the cab configuration, and reviewers are pleased with the overall seat comfort.
+The 2013 Tundra seats three to six people, depending on the cab configuration, and reviewers are pleased with the overall seat comfort.
 Standard features include dual-zone climate control, cloth seats, power windows and an auxiliary input jack.
 Major options include Toyota’s Entune infotainment system with Bluetooth and a USB port, a 12-speaker JBL sound system and a retractable rear window.

 - "Today, the Tundra faces much stiffer competition from Chevrolet, Ram, GMC and Ford half-ton pickups, all of which have been updated or revised since 2007." -- Cars.com